LCIT-AISC-T3-S25/Group2/NLP/Readme.md

-All Natural Language Processing assignments will be committed her in your various folders.
+## All your Natural Language Processing assignments will be committed here in your various folders.